iotexproject/iotex-bootstrap/README.md

 curl https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/v0.10.0/genesis_mainnet.yaml > $IOTEX_HOME/etc/genesis.yaml
 ```

 3. Edit `$IOTEX_HOME/etc/config.yaml`, look for `externalHost` and `producerPrivKey`, uncomment the lines and fill in your external IP and private key.
+You also need to replace the `gravityChainAPIs` to use your own infura project key.
+And make sure you enabled archive data access if you need to access Ethereum archive node data.

 4. (Optional) If you prefer to start from a snapshot, run the following commands: